 If you are wearing a dive computer, ensure that you check it frequently to see how much time you have at each depth during your dive.
 Otherwise, follow your guide and do not descend below their depth.
 It's also important to avoid going below 130ft (40m) – this is the limit for recreational scuba diving, and it's also the limit for scuba insurance as well.
 There's usually not a lot to see below 130ft (40m), anyway.

 Diving is often called an adrenaline sport, but you should actually be super relaxed when underwater.
 The is no gain to swimming fast over reefs – the slower you go, the more you'll see.
-Avoid moving at a pace which makes you out of breath.
+Avoid moving at a pace that makes you out of breath.
 If you do feel tired, signal your buddy and find a coral-free rock on which you can hang to have a rest.

 You should avoid touching anything (besides the aforementioned rock) as good practice to protect the coral reefs – but also to protect yourself.
-Many corals are sharp, many marine plants poisonous and many marine creatures will bite if they feel threatened.
+Many corals are sharp, many marine plants are poisonous and many marine creatures will bite if they feel threatened.
 Keeping your hands to yourself ensures you and they stay safe and unharmed.
 It's also important to perfect your buoyancy so you can hover without effort over the reefs and therefore won't feel the need to touch anything.